sanidhya2510/Network-Firewall/README.md

 1. Clone or download this repository to your Linux machine.

-2. Compile the required kernel modules and the CLI by running the provided build scripts.
+2. Compile the required kernel modules and the CLI by `g++ cli.cpp -o firewall`.

-3. Load the necessary kernel modules into the kernel using the provided scripts.
+3. Download necessary linux-headers.

 4. Use the CLI to pass commands to the kernel modules for managing network packets based on your requirements.